Superhot Chilli Peppers

 Finally, when grinding dehydrated chillies of any kind it's always advisable to wear some type of face covering, be it eye goggles and a dust mask or a full face respirator mask.
 Always grind them in a well ventilated area and away from other people.
 The same goes when transferring the flakes or powder into containers.
 Superhot chilli powder is lethal stuff and can get into the atmosphere and irritate people's eyes and respiratory systems very easily.
 Sometimes, it can even happen just from removing the lid on a container of superhot chilli powder.
 I once had a jar of Chocolate Bhut Jolokia powder on the spice rack and whenever I removed the lid people would start coughing and sneezing shortly after.

 Some chilli growers classify superhot varieties as being varieties which have an average heat level of 350,000 SHU upwards.
 However, given how some of the hotter Habaneros, namely Caribbean Red Habanero and Chocolate Habanero, have supposedly been measured at 577,000 SHU then I classify superhot varieties as being varieties which have an average heat level of 600,000 SHU upwards.
-Although some of the hotter Habaneros and Scotch Bonnets can be blisteringly hot I wouldn't consider them to be superhot varieties.
+Although some of the hotter Habaneros and Scotch Bonnets can be blisteringly hot I wouldn't consider any of them to be superhot varieties.
 I consider superhot varieties to be a distinct group of chillies with their own heat profile, which I'd describe as being more aggressive and much sharper than that of even the hottest Habaneros and Scotch Bonnets.

 How Do You Cook with Superhot Chillies?